GenerEOS/Qtest/docs/api/assertion.md

 # Assertion

-A library of test of helper functions specific to EOSIO smart contracts
+A library of test of helper functions specific to Antelope smart contracts

 ## Functions